SinaC/TetriNET/readme.txt

-	-> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info discovery doesn't work on cross/multiple machine client/server version
+	-> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info discovery doesn't work on cross/multiple machine client/server version bot specials management client big bad bug: if piece starts above top of screen -> game lost because it cannot moved down ==> move down should only test below and not above

 wcf
 http://stackoverflow.com/questions/8790665/online-multiplayer-game-using-wcf